 Now the Bill & Melinda Gates Foundation, the largest private philanthropic foundation in the world, is looking for applications for its Grand Challenges Explorations initiative, a USD 100 million grant initiative encouraging innovation in global health and development research.
-Anyone, from Denmark as well as the rest of the world, with a transformative idea is invited to submit an application.
+Anyone with a transformative idea is invited to submit an application.
 Grants are awarded against a set of specific topics such as new approaches for the interrogation of anti-malarial compounds and design of new approaches to optimize immunization systems.
 Read all topics here.

 The Bill & Melinda Gates Foundation, which works “to help all people lead healthy, productive lives”, has previously invested in Danish research within vaccines against tuberculosis - a disease which still poses a major threat to health in developing countries.

 Last year, at a global tuberculosis conference taking place in Denmark, the Gates Foundation invited world-leading researchers to brainstorm on how to solve the challenge of creating a vaccine for tuberculosis.